 It generally develops in the subchondral region.
 In some patients, osteonecrosis can lead to collapse of the necrotic subchondral bone, development of an irregular joint surface, and subsequent joint degeneration.

-Which many of the general risk factors for osteonecrosis, in general, apply to humeral head osteonecrosis, the use of corticosteroid use has been recognized as a dominant causative association 4.
+The general risk factors for osteonecrosis, in general, apply to humeral head osteonecrosis.
+Corticosteroid use has been recognized as a dominant causative association 4.